seekme94/influence-mining/README.md

 - steps: is the time steps for which, the diffusion process should run.
 If exhaustive run is required, provide a high value (like 100).
 Default value is 1
 - model: is influence model to run the dataset on.
 Value MUST either be "LT" or "IC"
 - maximize: should be TRUE if influential nodes are to be derived using Greedy algorithm
 - seed_method: is the selection method for seed (initial nodes).
-Value can be "random", "degree", "closeness", "betweenness", "coreness" or "eigenvector".
+Value can be "random", "degree", "closeness", "betweenness", "coreness", "eigenvector", "a-degree", "a-closeness", "a-betweenness", "a-coreness", "a-eigenvector".
 Default value is "random"
 - prob: is the probability of activation of a neighbour node.
 This is applicable only to IC model currently.
 Default value is 0.5

 > Output: summary of influence process, including no. of nodes, edges, seed set size, nodes influenced and time taken